How your employer must consult you

 - which jobs are at risk

-- how they will select employees for redundancy
+- how they plan to select employees for redundancy

 - how they plan to carry out redundancies